 25. Produce at least 50 episodes of my new podcast Live Better.

 I pulled down my first episode after receiving feedback from a friend who works in radio.
-I'm currently re-recording with a slightly different format.
+That same friend has agreed to build me a template for the show.

 27. Write a one-person show.

 The "writing" for this show is complete.
 I performed the show at Kripalu, altered slightly so I could teach lessons between stories.

 I'll begin the process of booking a theater for a formal performance now.